Where Should You Keep Significant Short Term Savings? – Info Computing

 Photo: Thought Catalog on Unsplash

-If you have a amount of savings you plan to use as a down payment in a few years, where do you keep it?
+If you have a amount of you plan to use as a down payment in a few years, where do you keep it?
 That’s what we’re considering this week.

-Each Monday we’re tackling one of your pressing personal finance questions by asking a handful of experts for their advice.
+Each Monday we’re tackling one of your pressing personal finance questions by asking a handful of money experts for their advice.
 If you have a general question or money concern, or just want to talk about something PeFi-related, leave it in the comments or email me at alicia.adamczyk@lifehacker.com.

 This week’s question comes from Alex: